baharpan/cosmo/README.md

 # LueVari
-LueVari is a reference free resistom SNP caller, based on the read-colored de Bruijn graph.
+LueVari is a reference free metagenome SNP caller, based on the read-colored de Bruijn graph.
 LuVari is an extension of VARI (https://github.com/cosmo-team/cosmo/tree/VARI), in which the reads are stored as colors to allow the read-coherent traversal of de Bruijn graph.
 ### Prerequisites

 VARI and its all Prerequisites